Lothar Hermann: Early life and exile

 Hermann was born in 1901 as the third son of the cattle trader Max Hermann and his wife Sophie in the small town of Quirnbach in the Westerwald.
 Some of his eleven siblings died early.
 After school, he completed a commercial apprenticeship in Wittlich at the Jewish textile house Stutz and then worked in a collection office.

 From his apprenticeship onwards he was possibly a member of the KPD (German Communist Party).
-Although not a Zionist, he and his brother Ludwig are said to have regularly smuggled foreign currency from Germany to France to support Jews in Palestine.
+He and his brother Ludwig are said to have regularly smuggled foreign currency from Germany to France to support Jews in Palestine.
 He attracted the attention of the police on several occasions.
 In 1935 he was caught red-handed with 90 Reichsmarks in a foreign currency smuggling operation to France, arrested by the Gestapo and imprisoned in the Dachau concentration camp on suspicion of espionage.
 There he was severely maltreated and lost the sight of one eye as a result of beatings.

 After his release from the concentration camp, Hermann left Germany for the Netherlands in August 1936.
 There he met his non-Jewish later wife, Marta Waldmann.
 In December 1938 he emigrated with his wife via Rotterdam to Montevideo (Uruguay) and then moved on to Argentina.
-In 1942, his daughter Silvia was born, who was not brought up in the Jewish faith.
+In May 1941, his daughter Silvia was born, who was not brought up in the Jewish faith.
 During the Nazi era, his entire family was murdered, with the exception of his brother Hugo and three other relatives.